jxcore/jxcore/docs/plain/jxcore-thread.markdown

 > This method is implemented only in the subthread context.
 When called from a main thread it does nothing.

-Marks the current thread (from which the `keepAlive()` method was called) to be alive.
+Marks the main process to be alive.
 This will inform the thread pool, that the task has an intention to continue working (probably by doing some delayed or async work).

 Normally the thread pool knows, that the task is working only until it returns from the task method.